 I’ve read about possets over the years but never really tried one, until now.
 I was fascinated with this recipe posted in the March & April 2016 edition of Cook’s Illustrated Magazine.
 Three things really stuck with me about this recipe.
 First, it’s made with only three ingredients.
 Second, it’s made without thickeners like cornstarch and egg yolks.
 And finally, I’m fascinated with their foolproof technique for measuring a reduced sauce, or in this recipe – a posset, by using a ruler.

 This posset achieves a perfect texture by being reduced to exactly two cups.
 Nobody wants to stop and pour the posset into a measuring cup halfway through cooking.
 Sounds messy right?
 You’re going to love this … pour exactly two cups of water into the saucepan you plan to use for the posset.
 Take a ruler, wooden skewer or chopstick and put it in the water.
 Mark the level of the water on the ruler.
 While cooking the posset, place the ruler down into the pudding and when it reduces to your mark, it’s done!
 Isn’t that perfect?
 Love that kitchen tip!

 Since this recipe only makes two cups, don’t be tempted to serve it to two or three people.

 It’s enough for six 1/3 cup servings, or four 1/2 cup servings.
 This Lemon Posset is silky and rich, sweet and super lemony.
 It’s best served with fresh fruit to balance out the sweetness and add a zing of flavor.
 Blueberries or raspberries pair very well with the lemon.

-Lemon Posset can be made up to 2 days in advance making it perfect for a dinner party.
+Make this recipe for Lemon Posset up to two days in advance and refrigerate until needed.
+That makes this recipe perfect for dinner parties and events!
 Serve in stemware, cups, ramekins, tiny bowls or parfait glasses for a beautiful presentation.

 Thanks for PINNING!